Azure Service Bus Geo-disaster recovery

 Use existing namespace as alias

-If you have a scenario in which you cannot change the connections of producers and consumers, you can reuse your namespace name as the alias name.
+If you have a scenario in which you can't change the connections of producers and consumers, you can reuse your namespace name as the alias name.
 See the sample code on GitHub here.

 The samples on GitHub show how to set up and initiate a failover.
 These samples demonstrate the following concepts: